Bachelor of Science with Honours

 In this section

-96 UCAS tariff points to include a minimum of 4 subjects at Higher Level and 1 at Ordinary Level.
+At least 96 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.

 GCSE pass in English Language and Maths at grade C or above (or equivalent).